vivianma1993/gamp_alg/README.md

 # gamp_alg
-This codepakage is related to the topic,Message Passing Algorithm (MPA) , a.k.a.
+This codepakage is related to the topic,Message Passing Algorithm (MPA)

+Abstract of Article of MPA
+ Messgae passing Algorithm a.k.a.
 Belief Propagation (BP) detection, is used to achieve near-optimal detection in large-Multiple Input Multiple Output (MIMO) systems equipped with both larger numer of transmit and receive antennas at low complexities.
 These large- systems can be flexibly deployed for the purpose of wireless back-hauling.